HollowMan6/02239-Data-Security/authentication/README.md

 To utilize the printing service, the user must authenticate themselves with the server using their username and associated password.
 The client-side enrollment process is not implemented; instead, test user credentials are added to the database prior to initiating the service.
 If a user attempts to use the service without authentication, the server will respond with a corresponding message instructing the client to authenticate first.

-Upon successful authentication, a related session is established, and the server issues a unique string as a cookie to the client.
+Upon successful authentication, a related session is established, and the server issues a unique string as a access token to the client.
 This session remains valid for a defined period.
-During this time, the client can access the print service using the provided cookie, without the need for reauthentication.
+During this time, the client can access the print service using the provided access token, without the need for reauthentication.
 When the session expires or if the user performs stop or restart operations, reauthentication is required to continue usage.

 ### Password Storage